Mothers in Peril

 The desire to assist and to alleviate starts with "How can I help?" and ends in caring solutions.
 An easy solution is acknowledging the significant milestones mothers accomplish.

 In celebration of the independence achieved by mothers and children successfully obtaining good court orders, and our country's coincident, The Summer 2008 Caravan is scheduled to run through Washington, D.C. on July 4th, 2008.
-(In 2015, we are raising funds for a second National Drive; see our Indiegogo Campaign, Drive for The Voiceless).
+(For several years, including 2015-2016, we raised funds for a second National Drive which occurred in 2016-2017; see our Indiegogo Campaign, Drive for The Voiceless (now closed), The National Drive and Traveling Art Exhibit Campaign (now closed), and the last one, still running, Documenting Their Voices: The Drive for The Voiceless).

 A civilization protecting its mothers and children thrives in its legacies.